-- Windows 11 keeps freezing for some users because of graphical issues, limited system RAM, program conflicts, corrupted system files, and more besides.
+- Windows 11 keeps freezing for some users because of graphical issues, limited system RAM, program conflicts, and corrupted system files.

-- Adjusting virtual memory allocation is another way you might be able to fix regular Windows 11 freezing.
+- Adjusting virtual memory allocation is another way you might be able to fix regular Windows 11 freezes.

 Such Windows 11 freezes occur randomly on regular basis for those users.
 Some users have said their Windows 11’s PCs freeze three to six times a day.
 The more it happens, the more urgently users need to fix the issue.

 Why is my PC freezing constantly?